What is a Factoring Company?: Small Business Options

 altLINE

-- Funding time: 1-3 business days, but varies
+• Funding time: 1-3 business days, but it varies

-altLINE is the invoice factoring wing of The Southern Bank Company, based out of Alabama.
-Since the community bank funds altLINE’s invoice factoring, it can keep rates competitive.
+altLINE is the invoice factoring wing of The Southern Bank Company, based in Alabama.
+Since the community bank funds altLINE’s invoice factoring, it can maintain competitive rates.

-The factoring company’s advance rates range from 85%-90%, and their discount rates start as to allow as 0.5%.
+The factoring company’s advance rates range from 85% to 90%, and their discount rates start as low as 0.5%.
 The discount rate caps out at 5% if customers take longer than 30 days to pay their invoices.

-altLINE does not offer invoice factoring to trucking or freight companies, which is uncommon in invoice factoring.
-It does offer excellent rates for all other industries, though.
+altLINE does not offer invoice factoring to trucking or freight companies, which is uncommon in the invoice factoring industry.
+It does provide excellent rates for all other sectors, though.

 Applying to altLINE: